zehreken/simple-blog-generator/posts/2026-02-24-improving-observation-space-and-headless-mode.md

 The environment setup, what is observed and what is not have a huge impact on the result of the agent's behaviour.

 ### Headless Mode
 It is really important to mention the headless mode since these agents take a very long time to train in Unreal editor.
-Running the training in headless mode took on average 1/4 of the time it took in the editor for me.
+Running the training in headless mode was 4 times faster than training in the editor on my computer.
 Headless mode is explained in the tutorial and is pretty straight-forward but how to use snapshots is not clear.

 <figure>
     <img src="/assets/2026/headless_mode.png" alt="Headless mode versus editor">
     <figcaption>Headless mode is almost 4 times faster</figcaption>
 </figure>

-Enabling snapshots in trainer settings enables you to save snapshots of Encoder, Decoder, Policy and Critic networks every 1000 steps.
-This way you can compare different observation spaces or same space with incremental step count easily.
+Enabling snapshots in trainer settings enables you to save snapshots of Encoder, Decoder, Policy and Critic networks every 1000 steps by default.
+This way you can compare different observation spaces or the same space with incremental step count easily.
 I edited BP_SportsCarManager to load the snapshots.

 <figure>
     <img src="/assets/2026/loading_snapshots.png" alt="Loading snapshots">
     <figcaption>Loading snapshots</figcaption>
 </figure>

+### What's Next
 I'll try to extend this post with these ideas soon or maybe write part III.
 Adaptive Observation Spacing: Instead of fixed distances between spline observation points, dynamically adjust the spacing based on track curvature at the car's current position.
 On tight curves, points are close together for precision.
 On straights, points spread further apart for lookahead.
 The observation vector size stays the same, but information density adapts to what's useful.